 A Licensed Insolvency Trustee (LIT) is a highly trained and educated professional whose primary role is to ensure that your and your creditors’ rights are maintained throughout the bankruptcy or consumer proposal process.

-In Canada, LITs are licensed and regulated by the federal government and will work with you to help determine the best debt relief option for your situation.
+In Canada, a Licensed Insolvency Trustee is licensed and regulated by the federal government and will work with you to help determine the best debt relief option for your situation.

 Licensed Insolvency Trustees must abide by a strict code of ethics and conduct.
 They are required to explain all of your debt-relief options and help you choose the best option for your situation.
 Other unlicensed debt consultants are not required to abide by these same regulations.